Jump to the content

 On the way for children in need

-The digital nomads Greta and Jan Navel visit Terre Des Hommes projects and advertise for their support.
+Digital nomads Greta and Jan Navel visit Terre des Hommes projects and promote their support.

 They not only want to get to know the world, other people and other cultures, but also do something for children who need help: Greta and Jan Navel, both in their mid -30s, gave up their old job and found one where they can work from anywhere in the world.
 The only thing you need is a laptop and an internet connection.
 They want to travel around the world in a car developed as an expedition mobile.